-ME 2200 Processes and Materials in Manufacturing: Manufacturing principles and organization, principle processes used to make metal, plastic and ceramic parts, design considerations for computer integrated manufacturing, simultaneous engineering.
+EDMM 1501 Processes and Materials in Manufacturing: The purpose of this laboratory course is to use introductory processes and materials found in manufacturing.
+Major topics include manufacturing principles and organization, principle processes used to make metal, plastic and ceramic parts, design considerations for computer integrated manufacturing, simultaneous engineering.

 EDMM 3280 Quality Assurance and Control: Techniques of controlling quality in manufacturing systems.
 Topics include organization of quality, methods of measurement, and basic statistical tools.

 EDMM 4880/MKTG 4880 Applied Process Reengineering: This course examines the application of analytical and process measurement techniques to process design decisions.
 The benefits of process standardization and improvement are discussed and demonstrated.

 EDMM 4870 Manufacturing Productivity Techniques: Application of modern processes, principles of productive tooling and inspection methods to quality production.
 The impact of emerging materials on processing techniques, organization, and systems for automation.